bgermann/cforms2/readme.txt

 = Where are the external SMTP settings? =

 That function was removed.
-The WordPress function [wp_mail](https://codex.wordpress.org/Function_Reference/wp_mail) is used for mails now, which makes use of built-in PHPMailer.
+The WordPress function [wp_mail](https://codex.wordpress.org/Function_Reference/wp_mail) is used for mails now, which makes use of built-in PHPMailer by default.
 If you want to configure it to use an external SMTP server, use an appropriate plugin, e.g. [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/).

+If wp_mail is replaced by some plugin, multipart/alternative emails may not be sent properly, which is the case with e.g. Postman SMTP Mailer/Email Log.

 = Why is the Form Settings page broken? =